‘Teen Mom 2’ Star Jenelle Evans Shares Suspicious Posts Amid David Eason Divorce Rumors

 As for Eason, he changed his relationship status from “married” to “single” on Facebook in February.

-While Evans and Eason appeared to have split last month, they never formally announced they were ending their marriage and because they’ve been known to have ups and downs, not everyone took their status changes seriously.
+While Evans and Eason appeared to have split last month, they never formally announced they were ending their marriage, and because they’ve been known to have ups and downs, not everyone took their status changes seriously.

 As fans may recall, Evans told her producers earlier this month that things between her and Eason have been difficult to manage ever since he was fired from Teen Mom 2 last year due to a rant against the LGBTQ community on Twitter.